tonyspiro/tonyspiro.com-react/README.md

 # tonyspiro.com-react
-This is a repo that demonstrates how to build a portfolio blog using React on the Cosmic JS content platform.
+This repo demonstrates how to build a portfolio blog using React on the Cosmic JS content platform.
 The steps I took to create this version of my blog were:

 1. Create a new bucket in [Cosmic JS](https://cosmicjs.com)
 2. Export the data out of [my WP blog](http://tonyspiro.com) using the [Cosmic JS WP Export plugin](https://github.com/cosmicjs/cosmicjs-wp-export)